 Once you are all settled in and have met the other residents in your corridor, you probably want to get out and see what your campus looks like in more detail.
 Walk, bike, or ride the Miami Metro to these main areas of campus.

 Located in the center of campus, Shriver is filled to the brim with certain Miami essentials, including ATMs and meeting facilities.
-Haines Food Court and Tuffy's provide several dining choices and offer toasted rolls, a tasty Miami tradition.
-Shriver Center is also home to the University Box Office, First Miami Student Credit Union, Spring Street Market, and the University Bookstore, which sells sportswear, textbooks, and school supplies.
+Shriver Center is also home to the new Admission Visit Center and the University Bookstore, which sells sportswear, textbooks, and school supplies.

 After giving your mind a workout, give your body one at the Recreational Sports Center.
 All you need to get into the Rec is your student ID, motivation, and determination.

-One of the four libraries on campus, King Library has over two million volumes, online access, and is open 24 hours a day, 7 days a week.
+One of the four libraries on campus, King Library has over two million volumes, with access to online resources and services, and is open 24 hours a day, 7 days a week.
 You are bound to find what you are looking for in here.
 Newly remodeled, the library features group study rooms, advanced technology classrooms, and "King Cafe," offering Starbucks coffee and a wide selection of baked goods and sandwiches.
 The other three libraries on campus offer quiet study spaces as well: B.E.S.T.
 Library (business, engineering, science, and technology) in Laws Hall, Wertz Library (art and architecture) in Alumni Hall, and Amos Library (music) in the Center for Performing Arts.

 Located between East Quad and Academic Quad, this field hosts numerous intramural sports events as well as concerts and festivals.

 Goggin Ice Center